rjankovic/bifabrik/docs/tutorial/util_table.md

 ## Restore tables to to earlier version

-These tools makes use of time travel in delta tables and the [RESTORE command](https://learn.microsoft.com/en-us/azure/databricks/sql/language-manual/delta-restore), making it easier to perform batch restore operations.
+These tools make use of time travel in delta tables and the [RESTORE command](https://learn.microsoft.com/en-us/azure/databricks/sql/language-manual/delta-restore), making it easier to perform batch restore operations.

 ### List lakehouse tables